4pplet/Unextended-Standard-PCB/README.md

 This PCB is for use with the Standard-edition (the slimmer one) of my Unextended design (https://github.com/4pplet/Unextended).
 This PCB will NOT fit a standard 60% case or the regular Unextended that is designed for use with AEK keycaps.
 This PCB is for use with Apple Standard Keyboard keycaps (M0118, M0116 or IIc).

 ## Status:
-- Waiting on prototypes, not implemented in QMK or VIA yet.
+- Waiting on Rev A1 prototypes, not implemented in QMK or VIA yet.

 ## Features:
 - QMK & VIA